garywiz/docker-keybox/README.md

 Now, all persistent data will be stored in the `docker-keybox-storage` directory.
 The container itself is therefore entirely disposable.

 The `run-docker-keybox.sh` script is designed to be self-documenting and you can edit it to change start-up options and storage options.
+You can get up-to-date help on the image's features like this:

+   $ docker run -i --rm garywiz/docker-keybox --task get-help

 ##Full Option List